 The NV Machine is the newest in the fleet of Nolting machines.
-This machine has a touch screen with progra mmable stitch regulation.
+This mmable stitch regulation.
 You can stitch in 4 different stitch modes plus single stitch and needleup/down.
 It also has an adjustable brightness LED work light.
 This machine can also be equipped with a computer.